 The structured staff submission is designed to obtain academic staff data relating to standard, comparable employee arrangements.
 It is not specifically designed to collect data on other arrangements that may be in place, such as the use of volunteers, labour hire firms and non-controlled affiliates.
 However, consistent with previous years, TEQSA is providing the option for providers that utilise a significant proportion of third party academic staff to submit aggregated third party data in the PIR.
 TEQSA will contact HEPs that have utilised this option in previous years with a template to submit this data.
 If your institution utilises third party academic staff and has not reported this in previous PIRs, please contact TEQSA’s Information Management team at firstname.lastname@example.org to access this option.

-From 1 January 2016 all NUHEP providers will report financial information solely through the Department's HELP IT System (HITS).
+All non-university HEPs are required to report financial information solely through the Department's HELP IT System (HITS).
 Reporting dates for the submission of financial data align with existing legislative requirements, with this information required within six months from the end of your institution’s financial year.
-Providers with a financial year ending 31 December 2015 will be the first to report financial information through HITS.

 - About TEQSA